Hypha: Classification based on cell wall and overall form

-If a fungus contains generative hyphae and just one of the other two types, it is called dimitic.
-In fact dimitic fungi almost always contain generative and skeletal hyphae; there is one exceptional genus, Laetiporus that includes only generative and binding hyphae.

 Fungi that form fusiform skeletal hyphae bound by generative hyphae are said to have sarcodimitic hyphal systems.
 A few fungi form fusiform skeletal hyphae, generative hyphae, and binding hyphae, and these are said to have sarcotrimitic hyphal systems.
 These terms were introduced as a later refinement by E. J. H. Corner in 1966.

 Classification based on refractive appearance

 Hyphae are described as "gloeoplerous" ("gloeohyphae") if their high refractive index gives them an oily or granular appearance under the microscope.
 These cells may be yellowish or clear (hyaline).
 They can sometimes selectively be coloured by sulphovanillin or other reagents.
 The specialized cells termed cystidia can also be gloeoplerous.

 Classification based on growth location

 Hyphae might be categorized as 'vegetative' or 'aerial.'
 Aerial hyphae of fungi produce asexual reproductive spores.